-Function: Display the IP address and mask length that is automatically acquired from the the IP address and mask length that are manually configured are displayed in Current
+Function: Display the IP address and mask length that is automatically acquired from the DHCP server.
+If the switch fails to acquire an IP address over DHCP during the attempt time, the IP address and mask length that are manually configured are displayed in Current Address.